-At Zinc, we believe referencing can be better, it can be much more useful and transparent for all parties involved.
-Due to anti-discrimination and data protection laws, the kinds of questions you ask referees are crucial to ensuring that your reference checks are not only legally compliant but that they also give you useful information that can inform your hiring decisions.
-In this article we reveal the best questions to ask, which topics to avoid and why.
+Due to anti-discrimination and data protection laws like GDPR, the reference check questions you ask are crucial to ensuring that your reference checks are not only legally compliant but that they also give you useful information that can inform your hiring decisions.
+In this article we reveal the best reference check questions to ask, which topics to avoid and why.

 The current state of referencing